Apfelfrisch/Edifact/README.md

 You will likely have to generate your own Segments, see [php-edifact/edifact-mapping](https://github.com/php-edifact/edifact-mapping) for XML Mappings.
 I have done a [protype](https://github.com/Apfelfrisch/ediseg-generator) for autogeneration, it should give you a good starting point.

-If you don't need validation or Segment getter you can also parse to the [Generic Segment](#parse-to-the-generic-segment).
+If you don't need validation or Segment getter you can also parse to the generic Segment.

 ## Usage